 Safety at Silage Appeal

-The months of May, June, July and August coincide with peak harvesting and transporting of silage on Irish farms.
+During the hot weather of Farm Safety Week coinciding with peak harvesting and transporting of silage on Irish farms, Brendan Garry, Teagasc Ballinrobe issues a timely safety at silage appeal.
 There is extra machinery on our roads and farms so extra caution is needed by all parties.

 Each year on Irish farms, several thousand accidents occur with many of these accidents being fatal.
 There are many causes of accidents but each year accidents caused by machinery tend to contribute a high proportion of these accidents.
 Traditionally the months of May, June, July and August tend to coincide with the peak harvesting and transporting of silage on Irish farms.
 These results in extra machinery in operation on our roads and farms so extra caution is needed by all parties.